-4.11 Backup/Restore System Settings (UserBlock.dat)
+4.12 Backup/Restore System Settings (UserBlock.dat)

-Software Rev 4.02 added the ability to save and restore the WEL's configuration file to disk.
-This file (called UserBlock.dat) holds all the system settings, Device name assignments, Calibration data, Expressions and Treatment values.
+The WEL's configuration data can be saved to your hard drive.
+This file (called UserBlock.dat) holds all the system settings, device name assignments, calibration data, expressions and Treatment values.
 It permits a FULL restoration of the WEL at the time the backup was made.
 Click on the Backup/Restore System Settings link to bring up the following page: